Faldalf/Royer_et_al_FLIM_ROIs/README.md

 bioRxiv 2020.11.03.366906; doi: https://doi.org/10.1101/2020.11.03.366906

-Detailed description on the Macro written by B. Christoffer Lagerholm and Falk Schneider (WIMM, University of Oxford)
+Detailed description and comments on the Macro!
+Code written by B. Christoffer Lagerholm and Falk Schneider (WIMM, University of Oxford).

+Briefly, the Macro takes an exported FLIM image (exported from Leica SP8 FALCON).
+It requires either the intensity image or a corresponding RGB PhasorFLIM Image for ROI selection and the FLIM image to extract the lifetimes per defined ROI.
+Lifetimes are saved to a .csv-file.

+FLIMPhasorAnalysis_BCL_FS.ijm
+Original Macro as used in the paper.
+See Materials and Methods.

+FLIMPhasorAnalysis_BCL_FS_v02.ijm
+Allows to also export the intensity values per pixel.
+(Takes the intensity image as additional input.)